 Inventory of 22 March 1534

-The officials were probably looking for a cloth, and none was found in the reliquary.
-After several attempts to find it in the reliquaries, the officials concluded that what had previously been called a cloth (“toile”) must rather be a “trelle” (treillis), a grate or one of the typical icon metals (Russian ‘riza’), and therefore a misspelling.
-Thus, the officials would have wanted to write “trelle” instead of “toile”.
+The officials were probably searching for a cloth, but none was found in the reliquary.
+After several attempts to locate it in the reliquaries, the officials concluded that what had previously been referred to as a cloth (“toile”) must instead be a “trelle” (treillis), a grate or one of the typical icon metals (Russian ‘riza’), and thus a misspelling.
+Therefore, the officials would have intended to write “trelle” instead of “toile”.

-In the text of all subsequent inventories, the words “trelle” (grid) and “toile” (cloth) are no longer used, as this description was too complicated to express the obvious directly: There was a face of Jesus Christ on the floor of the reliquary.
+In the text of all subsequent inventories, the words “trelle” (grid) and “toile” (cloth) are no longer used, as this description was too complicated to express the obvious directly: There was an image of the face of Jesus Christ on the floor of the reliquary.
 The terms “Veronica” and “Holy Face” are preferred to describe it succinctly.

 One can draw three possible conclusions: